This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has chills, a cough, or feels weak and achy.

-- Your child has trouble breathing all of a sudden.
+- Your child has sudden shortness of breath.

-- Your child's lips or fingernails are blue or white in color.
+- Your child's lips or nailbeds are blue or white.